 Recommended tools.
 The ECO8020 uses HD BNC connectors.
-Due to the tight spacing between connectors, it is recommended that you use a HD BNC installation/removal tool to connect or disconnect cables on these connectors.
-Listed below is one source where you can obtain this tool.
+Due to the tight spacing between connectors, we recommend you use an HD BNC installation and removal tool to connect or disconnect cables on these connectors.
+One source where you can obtain this tool is provided.